Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate hearing directly from U.S. farmers on sustainability.
+Listeners appreciate hearing directly from farmers and ranchers about real-world challenges and solutions.

 Chart Rankings